fadhilnapis/SIG-FSTM/README.md

 We will also make a training in certain topics that need to focus more.

-Also, we will be joining outside events that relate to our scope of learning for example JomLaunch, raspberry pi JAM, Startup and Developer Meetup and many more.
+Also, we will be joining outside events that relate to our scope of learning for example JomLaunch, raspberry pi JAM, Startup and Developer Meetup and much more.

 You can also participate in outside competition offers by university or company or FSTM itself which will test your skill and knowledge.